makanyane/IWTE/documentation/RR_map_mesh_production.md

 Both map generation processes contain options to accentuate certain features and/or change the textures to take heights and slopes into account.

-### Region Boundaries at Rivers
-For region boundaries that align properly with rivers you WILL NEED to add in the supplied
-*descr_aerial_map_tile_models.txt*

-text file into the folder:
-*...mod_name/data/*

-and add the supplied or created
-*rivers_a.cas*

-file to the folder:
-*...mod_name/data/terrain/aerial_map/tile_models/river_a*

-Ignoring both files will result in misalignment between rivers and region borders, adding one but not both will result in very messed up region borders!

-### Large Maps with a Large Number of Textures
-Very large maps which have hundreds of piece tiles may get the dissappearing frame bug due to too many textures.

-  **combine_piece_textures**
-task can be used to join 4 adjoining textures into one - this should be applied to the textures whilst they are in tga format as part of the process IWTE will modify the cas pieces uv mapping and produce the desc_map_tiles.txt file required to assign 4 tiles to the same texture.

 ## Version _V2 task file settings

 <task_id>   **create_map_pieces_v2**